marianamartiyns/FlowerClassifier-CNN/README.md

 # Email: marianamartiyns@gmail.com
 ```
 > [!IMPORTANT]
-> This repository was created by fully following the [youtube tutorial](https://youtu.be/h6TJiGrYINk?si=5UQpgBVsHu5QLD21)
+> This repository was created by following the [youtube tutorial](https://youtu.be/h6TJiGrYINk?si=5UQpgBVsHu5QLD21)
  for study purposes. <br>

 <br>